boyanfan/dream-engine/docs/WindowConfiguration.md

 ## Methods

-Below is a list and explanation of all public methods provided by the [WindowConfiguration](WindowConfiguration.md) structure.
+Below is a list and explanation of all public methods provided by the [WindowConfiguration](WindowConfiguration.md) type.

 ### Constructor